Welcome to the Village of Bellevue GIS Program!

 GIS operates on many levels.
 At the most basic level, GIS is used for computer cartography such as in the mapping of geospatial data.
 The real power in GIS comes from using spatial data (e.g. points, polygons, lines, survey and GPS data, etc.), relationship database technology, 3-D imaging, networks, computer programming, and geostatistical methods to analyze geographic information.
 The end result of the analysis can be derivative information, interpolated information, or prioritized information.

-Tim Hennig, GIS Coordinator
+Tim Hennig, GIS/IT Coordinator

 How does the Village of Bellevue benefit from GIS?

 GIS is an information system that is used to input, store, retrieve, manipulate, analyze, and output spatial and non-spatial data.
 The data is then used to support decision making for the planning and management of Village services including public works, community development, assessor, clerk/treasurer, police services, fire protection, leisure services, and administration.